krenalis/krenalis/apis/README.txt

-POST   /api/users                           List the Golden Records of the users and the schema POST   /api/workspace/connect-warehouse     Connect a data warehouse POST   /api/workspace/disconnect-warehouse  Disconnect a data warehouse
+POST   /api/users                           List the Golden Records of the users and the schema POST   /api/workspace/connect-warehouse     Connect a data warehouse POST   /api/workspace/disconnect-warehouse  Disconnect a data warehouse POST   /api/workspace/reload-schema         Reload the schema of the data warehouse